yohasebe/fzf-alfred-workflow/README.md

 <img src='./files/fd_options_conf.png' style='width:700px;'/>

 Note that these options are appended internally with the options automatically specified by this workflow such as `--type f` or `--type d` to search files or directories only.

+`fd` is run directly rather than through a shell, so this setting is split into arguments the way a shell would split it, but no shell expansion happens afterwards: a leading `~` is expanded for you, while glob characters are passed to `fd` as they are written rather than being expanded against your files first.
+This is usually what you want for `--exclude` patterns.

 > **Tip:** If you only need to exclude specific folder names (e.g., `node_modules`, `.git`), use the `Exclude Pattern(s)` setting in the Configuration Builder instead. `fd_options_conf` is best suited for non-exclude options such as `--hidden` or `--case-sensitive`.